 Power Bank Recommendations

 Power banks have been improving quickly, and I’ve acquired quite the collection between my various trips.
 Sometimes the cheapest ones don’t actually provide the full capacity they advertise, and some are heavier than others.
 Here are the latest standout models as of late 2020 / early 2021.

 Anker PowerCore Essential 20000 PD ($49.99): This minimalist option only weighs 12.2 ounces and supports both quick input and output charging.
 However, it only has one output port, so if you want to charge two devices overnight you’ll need to wake up to swap them out.

 Anker PowerCore 26800 ($69.99): This beefy power bank weighs 17.3 ounces but still has a slightly better capacity-to-weight ratio than the 20000 PD.
 Its 3 output ports are ideal for those charging several devices, and the innovative dual input ports allow for a faster charge than any other Anker model.

 Ainope 10000mAh PD 3.0 QC 3.0 ($25.99): My new favorite, this little guy is lightweight (6.6 oz) and very versatile.
-It supports fast input and output charging, has input ports for both regular USB and USC-C (in case you brought the wrong cable), and output ports for 3 devices at once.
+It supports fast input and output charging, has input ports for both regular USB and USB-C (in case you end up with the wrong cable type), and output ports for 3 devices at once.
 The numeric capacity display is a nice touch, and I like that it stops charging once my device is full instead of running itself down overnight if I leave my phone plugged in.